nagydani/seedling/seed/TUTORIAL.md

 using the `}~` word (pronounced "*tail*") followed by the name of the computation.
-As an exercise, you can try to guess what the `greeet` word defined as follows does, without trying it out: `{: greeet " Hello world!" type cr }~ greeet`.
+As an exercise, you can try to guess what the `greeet` word defined as follows does, without trying it out: `{: greeet " Hello world!" s. cr }~ greeet`.
 How could you express it differently?

 Then comes another quotation: `{ drop }~ drop` the word